tmargary/glassdoor_salary_prediction/README.md

 - Linear Regression: MAE = 12.04
 - Lasso Regression: MAE = 13.43

+I have used MAE, as it's the simplest regression error metric to understand and to communicate to a general audiance.<br/>

 **In this case, Random Forest performed really well, and MAE of 6.96 means the model predicts the annual salary on the test set with a mean average error of $6,969, which is not a bad result at all.**

 ## Resources